Tofudog/C3BO-Cancer-Blood-Oncologist/README.md

 Initially, the loss function to be used is binary crossentropy to predict two possible outputs: "has blood cancer" or "does not have blood cancer".
 As mentioned in this webpage https://towardsdatascience.com/progress-bars-for-python-with-tqdm-4dba0d4cb4c, Doug Steen explains the usefulness of the tqdm module for visual progress checking, which may be useful for me.

+The CNN architecture of C-3BO consists of several layers as follows:
+Input >>> Conv2D >>> MaxPool >>> Conv2D >>> MaxPool >>> Conv2D >>> MaxPool >>> Flatten >>> Dense > activation="relu" >>> Dense > activation="sigmoid"

+Using the GUI, the patient inputs a file containing images of their cells.
+Then, each pixel (of the sample file) of each image is processed then shrinked to maintain only the important features.
+I connected the layers with the flatten layer, converting the data to a 1D array.
+Likewsie, I provided two dense layers to provide a certain of outputs (eventually one) with each neuron.
+The second sense layer uses a sigmoid function to compute the probability of an image being classified as a certain category.